Back to home

 Key Points

-Members of the Andorran Taxi Association (ATA) continue to demand the suspension of a deal with CityXerpa, arguing it stems from a serious violation of the association's statutes after a contract was signed without member knowledge.
+Members of the Andorran Taxi Association (ATA) are demanding immediate suspension of a deal with CityXerpa, claiming it resulted from a serious breach of the association's statutes after a contract was signed with taxi entities without members' knowledge.

 Share the article via